 In the search for your life purpose, it's vital to understand that you must first achieve balance in your home, work, and all aspects of life as well as internally.
 This balancing opens the chakra centers in your body that in turn allow the chi energy to flow through you, raising your frequency to new levels.
 This attainment then bestows access to new energy, thoughts and creativity.

-Practical Tips for Using Feng Shui
+Practical Tips for Using Sacred Geometry in Feng Shui

 Feng shui can assist in the search for your life purpose.